tobocop2/muxbee/README.md

 [Bitlbee](https://www.bitlbee.org/) and [Pidgin](https://pidgin.im/) are a massive inspiratios. muxbee is similar in spirit: an orchestrator for matrix (for now mostly [mautrix](https://github.com/mautrix)) bridges, all accessible via Matrix.
 Previous solution limitations: bridges poll (delayed messages), you miss messages when disconnected, no modern E2EE support, no reactions/threads/edits, and formatting gets mangled.
 Matrix handles all of this natively.

 [Beeper](https://beeper.com) also solves this problem with a polished app and cloud-hosted bridges. muxbee is not nearly as polished and is for tinkerers who want full control — no app installs, no cloud dependencies, runs on your hardware.
 There's some manual setup (messaging bridge bots), but it's simple for QR code bridges like WhatsApp, Discord, and Google Messages.
 You can also point Beeper or any Matrix client at the Synapse server muxbee sets up but this project bundles an Element web app.
 Beeper automatically will correct any issues with its cloud hosted bridges while locally hosting will require periodically updating bridges but this is an expected pain point around locally hosting things.
-With element enabled, muxbee is essentially a fully locally hosted no frills alternative to beeper (for those that don't need imessage) with some light manual curation.
+With element enabled, muxbee is essentially a fully locally hosted no frills, buggier alternative to beeper (for those that don't need imessage) with some light manual curation.
 The responsibility for authentication is delegated to bots and following bot instructions.

 This tool is meant for folks that loved tools like [Pidgin](https://pidgin.im/) and bitlbee but found them increasingly difficult to maintain as modern protocols evolved.
 While those ecosystems are awesome, they often require manual compilation and lack support for modern features. muxbee has an even smaller learning curve.